Ajest13/IDS6938-SimulationTechniques/Homework1/Readme.md

 ######(f)Analyze your results: (1) Describe how varying the integration method changes the accuracy.
 (2) What happens as you increase the x value to the accuracy.
 (3) How does varying the step size effect the accuracy.
 (4) Which method is the most accurate and why (in particular explain what is taken to account in the solution).

 The results show that as you increase the number of orders of integration the simulations become more accurate.
 This is the same result on accuracy when increasing the number of steps (decreasing step size).
-As you decrease the step size, the simulation becomes more accurate.
-RK4, also known as fourth-order Runge Kutta method, is the most accurate because the first error term is taken from the 5th derivative term versus Euler’s method (RK1)  which is taken from the 2nd derivative term.
+In other words, as you decrease the step size, the simulation becomes more accurate.
+RK4, also known as fourth-order Runge Kutta method, is the most accurate integration method because the first error term is taken from the 5th derivative term versus Euler’s method (RK1)  which is taken from the 2nd derivative term.
 In other words, Eulers method’s error is defined as (h/2)^2 giving you ¼ of the error.
 On the other hand, RK4 gets the first four derivatives correct and therefore the error is defined as (h/2)^5 giving you 1/32 of the error.
-So as h gets smaller and the order method higher the accuracy is better.
+So as h gets smaller and the order method gets higher the simulation becomes more accurate.

 The following chart shows the first 4 integration values for RK1, RK2, RK4, and exact.
-The full data shees are provided in the link below.
+The full data sheets are provided in the link below.

 | RK1  | RK2 | RK4 | Exact |
 | ------------- | ------------- | ------------- | ------------- |